< Back to blog

 QuickBooks Online vs Desktop for Multiple Companies - Method Blog - Header Image

 Managing one business is tough.
-Managing several can drown even the most organised business owners in log-ins, duplicate data, and spreadsheets that never balance.
-If you rely on QuickBooks accounting software you’ve probably asked: “Should I use the cloud-based QuickBooks Online (QBO) or stay on the desktop version to run all my companies?”
+Managing several can drown even the most organized business owners in log-ins, duplicate data, and spreadsheets that never balance.
+If you rely on QuickBooks accounting software you’ve probably asked: “Should I use the cloud-based QuickBooks Online or stay on the Desktop version to run all my companies?”

-Maybe the monthly subscription fees for several QBO companies are adding up.
+Maybe the monthly subscription fees for several QuickBooks Online companies are adding up.
 Maybe toggling between company files in QuickBooks Desktop Pro is slowing your team.
-Moreover, you may be evaluating QuickBooks Desktop alternatives after learning about the stop-sell.
 Either way, the choice determines real-time visibility, cash-flow insight, and the complexity of everyday bookkeeping.
+Or maybe you’re worried about support for QuickBooks Desktop ending altogether after its stop-sell.

 Below you’ll find an in-depth guide that: